M242 Bushmaster: Variants

-The M242 is currently in use by the United States Army, Navy, Marine Corps, and Coast Guard, the New Zealand Army, Royal New Zealand Navy, the Norwegian Army, the Spanish Army, the Sri Lanka Navy, the Swiss Army, the Canadian Army, the Australian Army and the Royal Australian Navy, the Israeli Navy, Philippine Navy and Philippine Army, the Singapore Army and Republic of Singapore Navy as well as several others.
-The wide usage results in several variations and modifications on the standard M242 weapon system.
+The M242 is currently in use by the United States Army, the United States Navy, the United States Marine Corps, the United States Coast Guard, the New Zealand Army, the Royal New Zealand Navy, the Norwegian Army, the Spanish Army, the Sri Lanka Navy, the Swiss Army, the Canadian Army, the Royal Canadian Navy, the Australian Army, the Royal Australian Navy, the Israeli Navy, the Philippine Navy, the Philippine Army, the Singapore Army, and the Republic of Singapore Navy as well as several others, including since 2023 the Armed Forces of Ukraine.
+The wide usage has resulted in several variations and modifications on the standard M242 weapon system.

 Ground vehicles

 The M242 is standard equipment on the U. S. Army M2 and M3 Bradley fighting vehicles; it is also in use on the LAV-25.
 Before the project was cancelled, the Mk44 Bushmaster II 30 mm chain gun (a successor to the M242) was used on the Marine Corps' Expeditionary Fighting Vehicle (EFV).

-The M242 is also a popular choice of primary armament for armoured fighting vehicles manufactured around the world, such as Singapore's Bionix AFVs and as the Rafael Overhead Weapon Station-25 mounted on upgraded M113A2 Ultra IFVs.
+The M242 is also a popular choice of primary armament for armored fighting vehicles manufactured around the world, such as Singapore's Bionix AFVs and as the Rafael Overhead Weapon Station-25 mounted on upgraded M113A2 Ultra IFVs.

 Enhanced 25 mm gun

 Work on an upgraded weapon began in 1990.
 In the upgrade program, all three major systems and seven minor systems were improved.
 The modifications began with introducing a chrome-lined barrel, an enhanced feeder, and an enhanced receiver.
 The weapon systems also received minor upgrades such as quick-detachable link covers, a larger breech assembly, a high efficiency muzzle brake, longer recoil, an integral round counter, an extended life firing pin and spring, and a triple-spring drive clutch.
-Upgraded weapons were first put to use on the M2A3 Bradley, the fourth version of the M2 Bradley Fighting Vehicle.
+Upgraded weapons were first put to use on the M2A3 Bradley, the fourth version of the M2 Bradley fighting vehicle.

 Naval

-In 1977, the U. S. Navy realized that it needed a replacement for the Oerlikon 20mm Mk 16 series of guns.
+In 1977, the U. S. Navy realized that it needed a replacement for the Oerlikon 20 mm Mk 16 series of guns.
 In 1986, this requirement was satisfied with the introduction of the Mk 38 Mod 0 weapons system.
 A derivative of the M242 system, the Mk 38 consists of the M242 chain gun and the Mk 88 Mod 0 machine gun mount.
 It provides ships with defensive and offensive gunfire capability for the engagement of a variety of surface targets.
 Designed primarily as a close-range defensive measure, it provides protection against patrol boats, floating mines, and various shore-based targets.